sl4x0/subfree/README.md

 Subfree uses free open API resources to fetch subdomains.
 This means that there is a limit to the number of subdomains that can be fetched per day.
 If you encounter any issues with the tool, please try open an **issuee**.

+## Contribution
+You can contribute by suggest a new free API provider to fetch subdomains from!
+Just fork it.

 ## Credits

 Subfree was inspired by a variety of open-source subdomain enumeration tools, including [OneForAll](https://github.com/shmilylty/OneForAll) and [Sublist3r](https://github.com/aboul3la/Sublist3r).